Antaris/RazorEngine/CONTRIBUTING.md

 You can even edit a page directly on github by clicking the edit button ([for example this page](https://github.com/Antaris/RazorEngine/blob/master/CONTRIBUTING.md)).
 See also https://help.github.com/articles/editing-files-in-your-repository/
 (don't forget to send a pull request back after forking and changing something).

+## Branching model

+The branching model in http://nvie.com/posts/a-successful-git-branching-model/ is used (which you do not need to read to send a pull request).
+However the naming differs: `develop`is called `master` and `master` is called `releases` in RazorEngine.

 ## Licensing